wimblerobotics/Robotics_Book/book/chapters/creating_a_custom_behavior.md

 The `foreach(bt_plugin ...)` loop is used to add the dependencies to each plugin library and to define the `BT_PLUGIN_EXPORT` macro for each library.
 By using the list form, it will be easy to add more libraries later on.

-The `install(TARGETS ...)` linw are used to install the libraries in the appropriate directories.
+The `install(TARGETS ...)` lines are used to install the libraries in the appropriate directories.

-The `install(DIRECTORY ...)` line is used to install the launch files in the appropriate directory.
+The `install(DIRECTORY ...)` lines are used to install the launch files in the appropriate directory.
 The changes you will have to make to your launch file and to the `navigation.yaml` file will be covered shortly.
+This assumes that your package has a `launch` directory.
+If not, omit these lines from the `CMakeLists.txt` file.

 The `ament_export_dependencies`, `ament_export_include_directories`, and `ament_export_libraries` lines are used to export the dependencies, include directories, and libraries of the package so that other packages can use them.